beeware/beeware/docs/tutorial/tutorial-5/android.rst

 If you fail to see your app launching, you may need to check your terminal where you ran ``briefcase run`` and look for any error messages.

+While the app is running, you'll see a lot of messages being streamed in the console.
+This is a stream of the application's logs from the emulator.
+Typing Ctrl+C into the terminal will halt the streamed information in the console, but it will not close the emulator.
+This is so you can test new changes without restarting the emulator.

 In future, if you want to run on this device without using the menu, you can provide the emulator's name to Briefcase, using ``briefcase run android -d "@beePhone"`` to run on the virtual device directly.